apify/apify-client-python/docs/index.md

 which has to be consumed using the `with` keyword, and automatically gets closed once you exit the `with` block, preventing memory leaks and unclosed connections.

-For example, to consume an actor run log in a streaming fashion, you can use this snippet:
+For example, to consume an Actor run log in a streaming fashion, you can use this snippet:

 ```python
 with apify_client.run('MY-RUN-ID').log().stream() as log_stream: